kph/platina-goes-release/README.md

 # platina-goes-release
-This is the 2.2 release branch for Platina Go-ES.
-This release targets Debian 10 (Buster).
+This is the 2.1 release branch for Platina Go-ES.
+This release targets Debian 9 (Stretch).

 # About this release

-The release build is done in a controlled environment created in `Dockerfile`.
-This environment is used to ensure that we are building with the proper tools and libraries.

-The file `clone-github` in this directory is a shell script which does git shallow clones of each of the build directories.
-You must edit this script to add new packages, and to change which branch (or tag) is used to build that package.
+This release must be built on a Debian 9 (Stretch) system with certain packages installed.
+Currently, platina4 is the only host where this package can be built. `Jenkinsfile` contains declarations to ensure that this is the case.

+The build directories of the packages to be built are added as git submodules.
+Update the package in a subdirectory of this project, and then add the changed subprojects into the superproject. **Be sure to commit your changes to the superproject.**

 # Downloading build artifacts